Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 * `"names"` (optional, object).
 A mapping from function names described by the `"functions"` property, to the name of the C function in the driver that implements the corresponding function.
 If a function is not listed here, name of the driver function that implements it is the driver's prefix followed by an underscore (`_`) followed by the function name.
 If this property is omitted, it is equivalent to an empty object (so each function *suffix* is implemented by a function with called *prefix*`_`*suffix*).
 * `"fallback"` (optional for transparent drivers, not permitted for opaque drivers, boolean).
 If present and true, the driver may return `PSA_ERROR_NOT_SUPPORTED`, in which case the core should call another driver or use built-in code to perform this operation.
 If absent or false, the core should not include built-in code to perform this particular cryptographic mechanism.

-Example: the following capability declares that the driver can perform deterministic ECDSA signatures using SHA-256 or SHA-384 with a SECP256R1 or SECP384R1 private key (with either hash being possible in combinatio with either curve).
+Example: the following capability declares that the driver can perform deterministic ECDSA signatures using SHA-256 or SHA-384 with a SECP256R1 or SECP384R1 private key (with either hash being possible in combination with either curve).
 If the prefix of this driver is `"acme"`, the function that performs the signature is called `acme_sign_hash`.
 ```
 {
     "functions": ["sign_hash"],